HautechAI/agents/docs/graph/git-store.md

 Deterministic edge IDs
 - ID = `${source}-${sourceHandle}__${target}-${targetHandle}`
-- On upsert, if a provided edge.id does not match this deterministic form, the request fails with `EDGE_ID_MISMATCH`.
+- On upsert, if a provided edge.id does not match this deterministic form, the request fails with HTTP 400.
+The response body contains the error message, for example: `{ error: 'Edge id mismatch: expected <id> got <id>' }`.

 Lifecycle and apply flow
 1) Validate request against template registry (unknown config keys stripped on runtime apply, not in persistence).